itsdaxi/WebRTC-IP-Tracker/README.md

 # WebRTC-Leak-Sniffer
 Security research tool to monitor and visualize WebRTC leaks in real-time.
 Intercepts STUN/TURN requests via RTCPeerConnection to expose real IPs behind VPNs/Proxies.
 Features instant geolocation (ISP/City/Coords), a self-healing draggable UI, and hotkey support.
 Essential for privacy auditing.
 Requires Tampermonkey and ipgeolocation.io API.

-WebRTC Leak Sniffer is a powerful security research tool designed to monitor and visualize WebRTC leaks in real-time.
-It intercepts STUN/TURN requests to detect real IP addresses that might be exposed even when using a VPN or Proxy.

 ## 🚀 Features
 - **WebRTC Interception**: Automatically catches IP candidates by hooking into the `RTCPeerConnection` API.
 - **Real-time Geolocation**: Instantly retrieves Country, City, ISP, and Coordinates for the detected IP.